RicoJia/ricojia.github.io/_posts/2022/2022-01-04-deep-learning-introduction.markdown

 Nowadays, It's very hard to guess all these params right in one shot.
 Intuitions from one domain (speech recognition) likely doesn't transfer well to another. **So going over the above iterations is key.** That said, one exception is that ConvNet/ResNet from computer vision transferred to speech recognition well.

-### Data Partition

-There are optionally two/three sets:

-- Training set
-- Holdout set (optional): unbias evaluation of the model fit for hyperparameter tuning.
-It can be also used for early stopping and regularization.
-So a validation set is often used in between epochs.
-- Test Set: the final evaluation of the model's performance.
-If the dataset has never been seen in training, it's also called a **holdout** dataset.

-The terms "validation set" and "test set" are intermixed in academia and industry.

-Traditionally, the ratio of Training vs Hold out vs Validation is: 70%/20%/10%.
-For Big data: 98%/1%/1%

-But if there are data whose distribution won't show up in real life, you don't add it.

-If you have data from a distribution, it's not exactly problematic to add them to the training data.
-Adding them to the test / dev sets are problematic though.

-If you have some new data to take into account, but they are pretty small.
-Augment them would be a good idea.

-#### Principle 1 - Data Split Should Keep The Same Distribution

-It is important that all datasets **come from the same distribution**.
-One way to do this is through **"stratified sampling"**.
-Stratified sampling is commonly used in surveys, where each subgroup (a.k.a strata) in a population is proportionately drawn from.
-That is, if we have a city with 60% population over 40, then in a survey for 100 people, we want to choose 60 people over 40.

 ### ML Ops

 Machine Learning Operations is similar to DevOps in general software engineering, is to quickly find the best model in a set of given hyper parameters, and deploy them.
 Also, changes in the machine learning model or data can be quickly tested.